 It's not always obvious whether a particular family has different religious or cultural beliefs from you.
 So it's best to ask this question of every new family that you babysit for, just for the sake of sensitivity to their particular situation.

-The kids you're babysitting might try and convince you that they're allowed to eat cookies at 9 pm.
-But unless you ask their parents before they leave, you can never be 100% sure they aren't telling the truth!
+The children you're babysitting might try and convince you that they're allowed to eat cookies at 9 pm.
+But unless you ask their parents beforehand you can never be 100% sure they are telling the truth!
 That way you won't have to second-guess yourself when kids throw out crazy suggestions on what they can eat.